iter8-tools/iter8/mkdocs/docs/tutorials/knative/rollout-strategies/user-segmentation.md

     ![User segmentation](../../../images/canary-progressive-segmentation.png)

-## 1. Setup with Istio
-* Setup your K8s cluster with Knative and Iter8 as described [here](../../../../getting-started/quick-start/knative/platform-setup/).
-* Ensure that the `ITER8` environment variable is set to the root of your local Iter8 repo.
+???+ warning "Platform setup"
+    Follow [these steps](../platform-setup.md) to install Iter8 and Knative in your K8s cluster.

-> Knative with Istio is required in this tutorial.
-During this setup, choose [Istio](../../../../getting-started/quick-start/knative/platform-setup/#3-install-knative-iter8-and-telemetry) as the networking layer for Knative.
+    **Note:** Knative needs to be installed with the Istio networking layer for this tutorial.

-## 2. Create versions of your application
+## 1. Create app versions
 ```shell
 kubectl apply -f $ITER8/samples/knative/user-segmentation/services.yaml
 ```